 Managing inactive recipients

 - Create a re-engagement campaign and try to "win-back" those inactive recipients in your mailing lists.
-On this important topic, we have created a dedicated section.
-See how to setup a re-engagement campaign.
+View this section on how to setup a re-engagement campaign.

-- Setup the inactive recipient management section, covered below and introduced with MailUp 8.2.1
+- Setup the inactive recipient management section, covered below:

 The inactive recipient management section allows you to disengage those recipients who did not respond to your prior re-engagement campaign(s).

-The advantage of disengaging (and ultimately unsubscribing) these inactive recipients is that you clean your mailing lists and improve your engagement metrics: this this can have a positive impact on your deliverability, minimizing the chances that a low level of engagement may lead to your messages being delivered to the junk folder.
+- The advantage of disengaging (and ultimately unsubscribing) these inactive recipients is that you clean your mailing lists and improve your overall email & engagement metrics.
+There are 3 steps in this process: